-Discover the world-famous scenery of Scotland, its vibrant culture and spectacular heritage.
+Ever fancied a tour in a luxury motorhome to take in the world-famous scenery of Scotland, its vibrant culture and spectacular heritage?

 Visit Edinburgh castle sitting boldly on top of the city’s other extinct volcano.
 Then maybe try a shopping spree in Victoria Street for the finest selection of independent boutiques.
 The City of Inverness in the Highlands of Scotland and it’s most famous neighbour, Loch Ness, together present one of the most popular UK holiday destinations.

 The Highlands really is the Scotland of your imagination, a beautiful and inspiring region of ancient landscapes with a fascinating history.
 Witness the amazing wildlife and take part in some thrilling outdoor pursuits.
 St Andrews is a place of history, learning and culture, a wonderful coastal resort and the world’s home of golf.
 Well worth a visit even if you’re not a golfer, it is a beautiful location right on the coast.

 Today you will collect the motorhome from Motorhome Travel Agency Limited

 Sail n’ Dine

 This is a sailing trip in a luxury yacht on Lake Windermere.
 You get either a wonderful brunch or evening meal with wine.
 It’s a fairly expensive treat but the reviews for this trip are amazing.
 Brunch is £45 per person and an evening meal is £60 per person.
 This is ideal if you really want to treat yourselves on your Grand Tour of Scotland

 With this option you still get to experience the beauty of a boat trip on Lake Windermere in a much cheaper way.
 You can cruise on the lake for 90 minutes for £11.00 per adult and £6.60 per child.